nhatn/Router/README.md

 With:

--   *routerport *is the port that the router will be listening on
+-   *routerport* is the port that the router will be listening on

--   *servername *is the host name of the server application
+-   *servername* is the host name of the server application

--   *serverport *is the port number of the server application
+-   *serverport* is the port number of the server application

--   *delay *is the delay percentage
+-   *delay* is the delay percentage

--   *drop *is the drop percentage
+-   *drop* is the drop percentage

--   *loglevel *is either DEBUG, INFO or ERROR
+-   *loglevel* is either DEBUG, INFO or ERROR

-The *servername*, *delay *& *drop *parameters are mandatory, thus if they are not provided, you will be asked to provide them through console
+The *servername*, *delay* and *drop* parameters are mandatory, thus if they are not provided, you will be asked to provide them through console